visgl/loaders.gl/docs/developer-guide/using-worker-loaders.md

 ## Using Worker Loaders

-This section gives an overview of how to use worker loaders in loaders.gl.
+By default, many loaders.gl loader modules do their parsing on JavaScript worker threads.
+This means that the main thread will not block during parsing.
+Worker threads can also  run in parallel, increasing your application's performance.

 For more details on the advantages and complications with worker thread based loading the [Worker Threads](./using-worker-loaders.md) article in the concepts secion.

-Many loaders.gl loader modules provide _worker loaders_, e.g. `DracoLoader`.
-This means that the loader have the ability to (optionally) execute on a worker thread, so that the main thread will not block during parsing.
-Worker loaders can also be run in parallel (up to limits rougly defined by the number of cores the CPU on your machine), potentially increasing parsing throughput on multicore CPUs.
+## Loading Files in Parallel using Worker Loaders

-Worker loaders are enabled by default for supporting loaders.
-E.g. to load two Draco encoded meshes in parallel on worker threads, just call the `DracoLoader` as follows:
+The `DracoLoader` is worker enabled and uses worker threads by default.
+To load two Draco encoded meshes _in parallel_ on worker threads, just use the `DracoLoader` as follows:

 ```js
 import {load} from '@loaders.gl/core';